 Liberal Arts and Sciences

 Do you aspire to be well educated, versatile and intellectually agile?
 To move seamlessly between disciplines of scientific interest?
-To become a builder of bridges between science and practice, as a global citizen?
+To become a bridge builder between science and practice, as a global citizen?
 Then you should consider studying Liberal Arts and Sciences.

 A Unique Blend of Liberal Arts & Sciences at EUC

 A key component of Liberal Arts & Sciences is that it aims to impart a broad general knowledge and further the development of general intellectual capacities and academic skills.
 At the same time it allows for the opportunity to specialize in one particular field of study, termed a Major, with the possibility of supporting that with another field, termed a Minor.
-Another characteristic of the European model, which is highly prominent at EUC, is the intense involvement of lecturers and tutors in the personal and academic development of our students.
+Another characteristic of the European model of Liberal Arts & Sciences, which is highly prominent at EUC, is the intense involvement of lecturers and tutors in the personal and academic development of our students.
 The education is also residential for all our first year students, who live and study together in our city centre campus.

 The History of Liberal Arts & Sciences